AnonymousRandomPerson/LoopMusicSwift/docs/loopfinder/loopfinder_algorithms.md

     - If a start (end) estimate was provided, the start (end) snippet is an asymmetric interval around the start (end) estimate.
 The interval has a length equal to the [*Minimum Duration*](loopfinder_settings.md#duration-search-restrictions), 10% of which is audio before the estimate and 90% of which is audio after the estimate.
     - If no end estimate was provided, the end snippet is set to the audio region between the start snippet and the end of the full audio track.
     - If no start estimate was provided, the start snippet is set to the audio region between the beginning of the audio track and the end snippet.
 2. Compute the normalized cross-MSE between the start and end snippets.
-Remove lag values are less than the [*Start Ignore*](loopfinder_settings.md#duration-search-restrictions) setting or greater than the track duration minus the [*End Ignore*](loopfinder_settings.md#duration-search-restrictions) setting.
+Remove lag values that are less than the [*Start Ignore*](loopfinder_settings.md#duration-search-restrictions) setting or greater than the track duration minus the [*End Ignore*](loopfinder_settings.md#duration-search-restrictions) setting.
 3. If *both* a start and end estimate were provided, calculate the base lag estimate **∆t** as the difference between the two estimates.
-Multiply the normalized cross-MSE values by a specific weights in order to penalize deviation from this base estimate.
+Multiply the normalized cross-MSE values by specific weights in order to penalize deviation from this base estimate.
 To determine the multipliers:
     1. Compute a slope value **m**.
 If the [*Loop Duration Estimate Deviation Penalty*](loopfinder_settings.md#estimate-deviation-penalties) is **p**, then **m = tan(p × π/2)**.
 The penalty **p** can be thought of as controlling the angle of a line, with **p = 0** being horizontal and **p = 1** being vertical.
     2. If the [*Loop Duration Estimate Window Radius*](loopfinder_settings.md#estimate-window-radii) is **R**, then the multiplier for a given lag value **l** is **w = 1 + m × |l - ∆t|** if both **w ≤ 2** *and* **|l - ∆t| ≤ R**, or infinity otherwise.
 In other words, if the multiplier gets too high (>2) or the lag deviates too far (>R), that lag value should not be considered as a potential candidate.
 4. Build a list of loop duration candidates using [the same procedure as in no-estimate mode](#loop-duration-estimation), using the normalized cross-MSE rather than the normalized auto-MSE.
 Additionally, do not enforce the *Minimum Duration* constraint; in no-estimate mode this constraint is primarily to prevent a lag of zero being selected, but the problem is already avoided here because of the way the start and end snippets are selected.